Aedalus/malwoden/readme.md

 One of the main goals of this library is to provide a simple, minimalistic `Terminal` package with great support for CP437 tilesets.
 This is one area I've found lacking, and hope this library can provide a solid framework for roguelikes and text based games.
-The core of the terminal package is based heavily on Bob Nystrom's amazing [malison](https://github.com/munificent/malison) Dart library, which can be seen in action in his roguelike, [Hauberk.](http://munificent.github.io/hauberk/)
+The core of the terminal package is based heavily on Bob Nystrom's amazing [malison](https://github.com/munificent/malison) Dart library.

 If you're looking for graphics outside basic ASCII/CP437, [phaser](https://phaser.io/) and [pixi](https://www.pixijs.com/) are both worth checking out.